GiovanniCornejo/ROBased-TrojanDetection/README.md

 - **Objective**: Train solely on golden data to detect anomalies.
 - **Process**:
     - Golden data is extracted and split into training and testing sets.
     - An Isolation Forest classifier is trained with contamination and feature subset settings.
     - Evaluation over 20 trials per training sample size, with metrics aggregated and visualized.
-- **Output**: Detection accuracy, precision, recall for different RO subsets.
+- **Output**: Classification summary with performance metrics including accuracy, precision, F1 score, TNR, TPR, FPR, and FNR for different RO subsets (RO5-RO8), as well as confusion matrices.

-### Case 3: SVM + K-Means Ensemble
+### Case 3: SVM + KNN Ensemble

 - **Objective**: Handle unlabeled data using a hybrid model.
 - **Process**:
     - One-Class SVM detects primary anomalies in scaled, imputed RO data.
-  - K-Means clustering segments anomalies into Trojan-inserted and mixes categories.
+    - KNN evaluates the proximity of anomalies to labeled data to improve differentiation.
-  - Extended labels (Golden, Trojan-inserted, Mixture) are assigned an visualized using PCA.
+    - K-Means clustering segments anomalies into distinct categories.
-- **Output**: Classification summary, cluster distribution, and visualization of anomalies.
+- **Output**: Classification summary with performance metrics including TNR, TPR, FPR, and FNR, as well as confusion matrices.

 ## Usage